The FMI Fit Guide

 The style of bra you wear can make all the difference to the overall fit.
 By choosing a bra that suits your breast shape and type, you will find the fit more comfortable and flattering.

 For example, a t-shirt style, firm padded bra is not the best choice for you if you have lost volume at the top of your breasts as it does not give your breasts the best lift and support.
-It often creates gaping at the top of the cup which is rarely fixed by going up a cup size.
+It often creates gaping at the top of the cup which is rarely fixed by going down a cup size.

 And finally...